ecell-woxsen/ecell-new-website/README.md

 npm run dev
 ```

-Open [http://localhost:3000](http://localhost:3000) in your browser to experience the site.
+Open [http://localhost:3000](http://localhost:3000) in your browser to explore the experience.

 ### 4. Build for Production